bonzaiferroni/Screeps3D/README.md

 I'm not currently working on this project, but anyone is free to fork this code.

 Roadmap:
--Better client authentication (similar to how official client authenticates) -Add interaction elements (destroy items/creeps, create/move flags, etc.)
+* Better client authentication (similar to how official client authenticates)
+* Add interaction elements (destroy items/creeps, create/move flags, etc.)
--Add original client features (camera scripting, console macros, hotkeys)
+* Add original client features (camera scripting, console macros, hotkeys)